OSGeo/PROJ/README.md

 See the NEWS file for changes between versions.

-The following commandline utilities are included in the PROJ package:
+The following command line utilities are included in the PROJ package:

 - `proj`: for cartographic projection of geodetic coordinates
 - `cs2cs`: for transformation from one CRS to another CRS.